corda/samples-java/Features/customlogging-yocordapp/README.md

 ```

 Where `NODE_NAME` is 'PartyA' or 'PartyB'.
 The space after the `:` is required.
 You are not required to use the full
 X500 name in the node shell.
-Note you can't sent a Yo! to yourself because that's not cool!
+Note: you can't send a Yo! to yourself because that's not cool!

 To see all the Yo's! other nodes have sent you in your vault (you do not store the Yo's! you send yourself), run:

 ```
-    run vaultQuery contractStateType: YoState
+    run vaultQuery contractStateType: net.corda.samples.logging.states.YoState
 ```

 ### Other ways to use this log configuration